Transforma logo

 Report summary

 This report provides Transforma Insights’ view on the AV Equipment market.
-This segment includes a variety of sub-applications including Televisions and Projectors, Home Video, Home Audio, AV controls, Gaming Consoles, and Smart Speakers.
+This segment includes a variety of sub-applications, including Televisions, Projectors, Home Video, Home Audio, AV Controls, Gaming Consoles, and Smart Speakers.
 These electronic devices are internet-connected audio-video equipment that are mostly used by consumers.

-The market has been dominated by the proliferation of OTT platforms, declining use of set-top boxes, and cord-cutting increasing demand for online media and usage of smart devices.
-This has increased the ubiquity of connected AV equipment, which has become relatively popular with the rising affordability of internet access.
-The most prominent among these devices are Smart TVs and Projectors, Gaming Consoles, and Smart Speakers.
-Equipped with wired (Ethernet), wireless (Wi-Fi) connectivity and Bluetooth technology, these devices have become common to a great number of households.
+The market has been dominated by the proliferation of OTT platforms, declining use of set-top boxes, and cord-cutting, which has driven demand for smart devices.
+This has increased the ubiquity of connected AV equipment, which has become the default configuration for devices in the sector.
+The most prominent among these devices are Smart TVs, Gaming Consoles, and Smart Speakers.
+Equipped with wired (Ethernet) and wireless (Wi-Fi and Bluetooth) connectivity technology, these devices have become common to a great number of households.

-Key market developments in AV Equipment Application Group
+Key market developments in the AV Equipment Application Group

 The “market developments” section has been divided into Overview, Televisions and Projectors, Home Video, Home Audio, Smart Speakers, Gaming Consoles, and AV Controls.